Web www.tizag.com

 Finished Counting!

-Above, we skip the fourth reiteration by incrementing the variable again.
+Above, we skip the fourth iteration by incrementing the variable again.
 In the example we also print a line, "Skip Four!" just to make things easier to follow.

 PERL - While Array Loop